Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Short-term rental B&B: 40%

-If the accountant when opening the P.IVA did not mark "nuova attivita" and indicated 15% instead of 5% — changing this retroactively is IMPOSSIBLE.
-Even in later years you will remain at 15%.
+If the accountant when opening the P.IVA does not indicate "nuova attività" and sets the rate to 15% instead of 5% — changing this retroactively is IMPOSSIBLE.
+Even in subsequent years it will remain at 15%.
 Control this personally.

 Community member

-"Partita IVA was opened by the previous commercialista with aliquota 15%, and this setting applies from the start.
-Changing it retroactively is impossible — even in following years it remains 15%."
+"Partita IVA was opened by a previous commercialista with aliquota 15%, and this setting applies from the start.
+Changing it retroactively is impossible — even in later years it remains 15%."

-On the simplified forfettario regime a dedicated business account is not required; clients can pay in cash, minimal bureaucracy at the start.
-But if you need to show income for permit renewal — start early, not one month before renewal.
+Under the simplified forfettario regime a dedicated business account is not required; clients can pay in cash, minimal bureaucracy at startup.
+But if you need to show income for renewal — start early, not one month before renewal.

 INPS contributions